lmtoan/sdc-lanelines/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-Please refer to the folder P1-Final-Toan.
+Please refer to the P1-Final-Toan.ipynb or download the HTML version to view the videos.
+All write-up are included in the iPython Notebook.